 Credit for this discovery goes to /u/Diesl

 Pump Action and Bolt Action weapons have an unusual interaction: you can perform quick melee attacks during chamber animation.
+This works with the Hunter Crossbow as well.

 To trigger this bug-feature, you have to hit “quick melee” during Chamber Time, but not during Refire Time.
 If you quick melee during Refire Time, the weapon will still perform the usual chamber animation after the weapon is re-equipped, so there will be a significant delay before you can fire again.